 Establishing the GES for D1 is conditioned by robust and up-to-date knowledge of the different cetacean species in the entire basin.
 Due to the restraints posed for the moment in the area, the project proposes the biggest coverage ever included in a cetacean Black Sea survey, allowing to cover half of the sea.
-Russian colleagues are working towards a similar survey in Russian waters, using the same methodology and protocols, to allow statistical comparison of the results and to facilitate merging the data for the analysis.
+Russian colleagues conducted the survey in Russian waters, using the same methodology and protocols, to allow statistical comparison of the results and to facilitate merging the data for the analysis.